MrRobinOfficial/Guide-UnrealEngine/README.md

 // Range                          -9,223,372,036,854,775,808    to    9,223,372,036,854,775,807
 int64 d = 10;

-// Can only store 8 bits (Also know as a byte)
+// Can only store 8 bits (also know as a byte)
 // Can only store postive numbers
 // Range                          0                             to    255
 uint8 e = 15;